 A short boat ride will take you to a man-made island in the middle of the beautiful Boka Bay where you will visit the church of Our Lady of Rock.
 Then, back to Perast you will enjoy a walking tour of the city and a visit to St. Nicholas Church.
 Please note: conservative attire recommended for visiting sites of religious importance.
 This tour is not suitable for guests with walking difficulties or using a wheelchair.
 In Perast, guests not interested in visiting the church of Our Lady of Rock may remain in the city to explore on their own until the guide returns from the island Rome

 After our Greek cruise, we disembarked and took a cab to the airport.
 The lounge in Venice was really nice and I enjoyed some eggplant and lasagna.
 We stayed at the Dreaming Navona Rooms hotel.
-The location was very good. it has a feeling of an Airbnb where there was no one overnight and the rooms had these large keys but very pleased with the price, especially for the location. the kids had a separate area (without a door) were 2 singles beds were for them to sleep which they liked.
+The location was very good.
+It has a feeling of an Airbnb where there was no one overnight .
+The rooms had these large keys but very pleased with the price, especially for the location.
+The kids had a separate area (without a door) were 2 singles beds were for them to sleep which they liked.

 We walked to the Colosseum and to Piazza Navona and Trevi Fountain.
-We enjoyed being near Piazza Novana as both nights we went to it. the first night there were no living statues but the second night there was. during the day there was a man blowing large bubbles and a group of kids chasing them the kids loved it. our kids also loved chasing the pigeons during the day when there were much fewer people around.
-There’s a McDonalds right nearby and one day we picked up happy meals for the kids to eat before we sat down for a relaxing meal ourselves.
+We enjoyed being near Piazza Novana as both nights we went to it.
+The first night there were no living statues but the second night there was.
+During the day there was a man blowing large bubbles and a group of kids chasing them the kids loved it.
+Our kids also loved chasing the pigeons during the day when there were much fewer people around.
+There’s a McDonalds right nearby.
+One day we picked up happy meals for the kids to eat before we sat down for a relaxing meal ourselves.

-The next day we had lunch by the coliseum, the good was ok but I bit into a piece of the clamshell and realized my entire pasta was full of small pieces of the clamshell. the man had mentioned there weren’t enough clams for a full clam appetizer but there was for the pasta so we ordered the pasta but they must have dumped the bag off shells including loss of fragments into the sauce/pasta.
-I was not happy and a bit worried about my tooth but later realized my tooth was ok and was glad they didn’t charge me for the pasta dish that I didn’t end up eating.
+The next day we had lunch by the coliseum.
+The food was ok but I bit into a piece of the clamshell.
+Then realized my entire pasta was full of small pieces of the clamshell.
+The man had mentioned there weren’t enough clams for a full clam appetizer but there was for the pasta so we ordered the pasta but they must have dumped the bag off shells including loss of fragments into the sauce/pasta.
+I was not happy and a bit worried about my tooth .
+It ended up being ok but glad they didn’t charge me for the pasta dish that I didn’t end up eating.

 We booked one group tour through Viator.
 It was the coliseum underground tour.
-It provided a tour of the Roman forum and the coliseum including the stage and the underground portion.
-It was very interesting. unfortunately, we had a lot of changes to the tour. we were notified while already on our way that our tour was delayed.
+We toured the Roman forum and the coliseum including the stage and the underground portion.
+It was very interesting.
+Unfortunately, we had a lot of changes to the tour. we were notified while already on our way that our tour was delayed.
 Because we had a long walk we had left early to give us time to walk slowly to the Colosseum.